First-order (coarse) correlated equilibria in non-concave games: Further Directions Extensions

 \subsubsection{Further directions in primal-dual analysis}

 The final question pertains to how useful our primal-dual framework could be.
-Whereas we obtain a primal-dual framework to prove bounds on the performance of gradient ascent, Example \ref{ex:pennies} demonstrates that finding dual solutions and verifying their validity can be a daunting task.
-It is therefore of interest whether there exist systematic ways of constructing generalised Lyapunov functions to prove dual bounds, tight or approximate.
+Whereas we obtain a primal-dual framework to prove bounds on the performance of gradient ascent, Example \ref{ex:pennies} demonstrates that potentials whose gradient fields certify ``obvious'' conditions can be rather complicated.
+Our last question is thus,

 One approach would be to consider relaxations to subclasses of differentiable functions with Lipschitz gradients for which the problem is tractable.
 As usual CCE of normal form games are tractable in the sense that performance bounds take the form of an LP, we infer by the discussion in Section \ref{sec:duality} that there exists at least one such relaxation.
 In fact, given the tractibility of linear programming and that computing performance bounds over the set of (C)CE reduces to an LP, one interesting question is classifying stronger convex programming formulations which capture the guarantees of learning algorithms.
+Recent results by \cite{ahunbay2025semicoarse} provide the limits of LP based approaches in normal-form games, and suggest that semidefinite hierarchies might provide a way onwards.